decentralized-identity/keri/docs/Q-and-A-Security.md

 Harm that can be done to the a `controller`: Unavailability, loss of control authority, externally forced duplicity\
 Harm that can be done to a `validator`: _Inadvertent acceptance_ of verifiable - but forged or duplicitous events

-Breaking the promise of global consistemcy by a controller is a provable liability.
+Breaking the promise of global consistency by a controller is a provable liability.
 However, global consistency may only matter after members of that community need to interact, not before.\
 (_SamMSmith_)

 ## *Q: How secure is the KERI infrastructure?